stukev/XPS-17-9700-Ubuntu-Soundfix/README.md

 2. Clone the repo `git clone https://github.com/stukev/XPS-17-9700-Ubuntu-Soundfix.git`
 3. Run the fix `sudo sh XPS-17-9700-Ubuntu-Soundfix/sound_fix.sh`
 4. Remove the repo `rm XPS-17-9700-Ubuntu-Soundfix -rf`
+5. Reboot and **select your new OEM kernel in GRUB** under 'Advanced options'.
-5. Reboot.
-If you still have no sound check whether you use the right kernel with `uname -r`
+6. If you still have no sound, check whether you used the right kernel with `uname -r`.
+If you did, consider opening an [issue](https://github.com/stukev/XPS-17-9700-Ubuntu-Soundfix/issues) in this git repo and maybe we can solve it together.

 Future updates from Ubuntu may break this fix.
 But you can always run it again if that happens.